DoTheEvo/XCPng-basics/README.md

 [The official docs.](https://docs.xcp-ng.org/installation/install-xcp-ng/)

-[Download](https://docs.xcp-ng.org/releases/release-8-3/) the latest release ISO.
+[Download](https://docs.xcp-ng.org/releases/) the latest release ISO.
 Boot the ISO, I use ventoy, click through the installation...<br>
 All is pretty straight forward.
 The official docs have pretty hand holding instructions too.

 After reboot, we are shown a basic info menu, similar to esxi but better.
-I really like the look with all the info and all the options.
+I really like the look with all the info and all the functionality.
 This menu can be open even when SSH in, with `xsconsole` command.

 ![xcpng-console-menu](https://i.imgur.com/Iu0bdmh.png)